nilsrennebarth/debrep/design.rst

 TODO
 ----
-- Load Db according to configuration
+- write and update indices
+- commandline args parsing
   - add a -c --config option to take the configuration from
   - use a general argument parser and a (sub-) command specific one
+- listings
+- support release components
+- check architecture
+- delete packages
+- copy release
+- Move between components
+- source Packages
+- release/component store
+- mysql database

 Database